 Whether it’s because of a period of financial difficulty or due to a huge emergency expense, missing a credit card payment can happen to the best of us.
-When you can’t afford to pay off your credit card balance in full, the worst thing you can do is to only pay off the interest – or worse, leave the bill unpaid entirely.
+When you can’t afford to pay off your credit card balance in full, the worst things you can do are to pay off only the interest or leave the bill unpaid entirely.

 The longer you leave your credit card balance unpaid, the more you accumulate in late payment fees and interest.
-Averaging around 25% per annum, credit card interest rates can make it easy for debts to snowball to an amount you can’t manage.
+Averaging around 25% per annum, credit card interest rates can make it easy for debts to snowball into an amount you can’t manage.